YINI-lang/YINI-spec/YINI-Specification.md

 Prefix R is optional and has no functional effect — raw strings are the default.

 YINI defines two string behaviors and two delimiter forms:
+- Behavior:
-- Raw behavior: escape sequences are not interpreted.
+  * Raw behavior: escape sequences are not interpreted.
-- Classic behavior: escape sequences are interpreted.
+  * Classic behavior: escape sequences are interpreted.
+- Delimiter form:
-- Single-line quoted form: `'...'` or `"..."`.
+  * Single-line quoted form: `'...'` or `"..."`.
-- Triple-quoted form: `"""..."""`.
+  * Triple-quoted form: `"""..."""`.

 Combining these gives Raw Strings, Classic Strings, Raw Triple-Quoted Strings, and C-Triple-Quoted Strings.